rumca-js/RSS-Link-Database/2021/bookmarks_entries.md

  ## Professor suggests it should be a federal hate crime to criticize Fauci and other government-funded scientists
  - [https://www.thecollegefix.com/professor-suggests-it-should-be-a-federal-hate-crime-to-criticize-fauci-and-other-government-funded-scientists](https://www.thecollegefix.com/professor-suggests-it-should-be-a-federal-hate-crime-to-criticize-fauci-and-other-government-funded-scientists)
  - date_published: 2021-08-04T19:50:29+00:00
- - tags: ['anthony fauci', 'science is dead', 'covid']
+ - tags: ['anthony fauci', 'covid', 'science is dead']

  ## ‘It has to be known what was done to us’: Natick couple harassed by eBay tell their story for the first time - The Boston Globe
  - [https://www.bostonglobe.com/2021/07/31/business/it-has-be-known-what-was-done-us-natick-couple-harassed-by-ebay-tell-their-story-first-time/?p1=Article_Feed_ContentQuery](https://www.bostonglobe.com/2021/07/31/business/it-has-be-known-what-was-done-us-natick-couple-harassed-by-ebay-tell-their-story-first-time/?p1=Article_Feed_ContentQuery)